Print this Page

 Introduction.

 If we want to access our Home Server network from a remote location we need a secure solution.
 Ideally the connection should look like if we are directly plugged into our network.
 We can do this using OpenVPN in bridged mode.
 On both sides we use tap adapters so the connection will be a true network bridge.
 A connected client then looks like if it’s plugged into the network with a cable, this makes sure that both IPv4 and IPv6 work.
+Even protocols like IPX can be used.

 To secure the connection certificates are used on the server side and for each client.
-Use always one client certificate for each remote device (laptop, smartphone).
+Use always one client certificate for each remote device (laptop, tablet, smartphone).
 If such device gets lost (stolen) you can simply revoke that certificate to prevent access to your network.

 Overview.